yhtang/OpenRBC/README.md

 ## Visualization

-The result data file can be visualized with [VMD](http://www.ks.uiuc.edu/Research/vmd/) using the following TCL command.
+The initial structure file can be visualized with [VMD](http://www.ks.uiuc.edu/Research/vmd/) using the following TCL command.
 ```
 topo readlammpsdata cell.data bond
 ```